seanpm2001/SNU_2D_ProgrammingTools/OldVersions/SNU_2D_ProgrammingTools_REPOLIST/!OldVersions/1/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 1045 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 1046 (not including Learn repositories out of the 6 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 1039+6=1045
+//// 1040+6=1046

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 239 (2025, Wednesday, September 17th at 08:41 pm PST)
+//// File version: 240 (2025, Thursday, September 18th at 05:39 pm PST)
-//// Line count (including blank lines and compiler line): 1,104
+//// Line count (including blank lines and compiler line): 1,105

 //// ----------------------------------------------------- \\\\